JaredEdwards/frontend-dashboard-test/README.md

 3. Once inside the directory run '$ npm install'

-4. Upon completion of the installation, run '$ gulp'

-5. Once the gulp task is completed run '$ npm start'
+4. Once the gulp task is completed run '$ npm start'

-6. Open a new browser window and navigate to 'http://localhost:8080'
+5. Open a new browser window and navigate to 'http://localhost:8080'

 # Front-End Developer Take-Home Coding Test